Foley Catheterisation

 • Apply Lubricant During Foley Catheterisation with water-soluble jelly to the tip of the catheter liberally for ease insertion.

-Insert the catheter
+Insert the cathete

 • Carefully insert the catheter into the urethra.